-Annual tuition numbers for these schools were manually researched and represent the bachelor's degree level if the school offers at least one online bachelor's degree, or the master's degree level if the school offers at least one master's degree but zero online bachelor's degrees.
+Annual tuition numbers for these schools were manually researched and represent the bachelor's degree level if the school offers at least one online bachelor's degree, or the master's degree level if the school offers at least one master's degree but no online bachelor's degrees.
 Out-of-state tuitions were used unless in-state tuition is offered to all online students.
 Tuition was calculated assuming full-time status.
-Unless otherwise stated, bachelor’s programs were assumed to require four years to complete and master’s programs were assumed to require two years.
+Unless otherwise stated, bachelor’s programs were assumed to require four years to complete and master’s programs were assumed to require two years to complete.

-Schools with programs that require some on-campus coursework were still considered for our rankings if the amount of in-person work was limited to less than two weeks worth of in-person requirements.
-This allows students to retain their current employment or other personal responsibilities.
+Schools with programs that require some on-campus coursework were still considered for our rankings if all in-person work could be completed in two weeks or less.
+This allows students to retain their current employment or attend to other personal responsibilities.

-Program data including available degrees, tuition rates, and details about program coursework were collected from schools' official websites, reflecting data for the 2017-2018 school year.
-Programmatic accreditations and profit statuses of schools were collected from official websites of the accreditation agencies or from the National Center for Education Statistics.
+Program data including available degrees, tuition rates, and details about program coursework were collected from schools' official websites, reflecting data for the 2018-2019 school year.
+Programmatic accreditations and profit statuses of schools were collected from official websites of the accreditation agencies or from the National Center for Education Statistics (NCES).
 The NCES is the primary governmental entity for gathering and presenting data related to education.
-The NCES data is updated annually as soon as it becomes available.
-The NCES does not release data into downloadable formats until the federal entity has approved it, so the most currently available data will not be for the most recent academic year.
+The NCES data is updated annually as soon as data becomes available.
+The NCES does not release data into downloadable formats until the federal entity has approved it, so currently available data will not be for the most recent academic year.

-Online Support: Each of these colleges and universities offers online degree programs.
-High-ranking schools in this category provide a strong level of support to their online students.
+Support: Military students and veterans may face unique challenges, and might require specialized support.
+High-ranking schools in this category provide a strong level of support to their students.
 Does the school have a dedicated point of contact for support services for veterans, military servicemembers, and their families?
-What is the retention rate for veterans who take online courses?
-Each of these questions contributes to a college’s online support score.
+Is there a student veterans’ group on campus?
+The answer to each of these questions contributes to a college’s support score.

-Flexibility: Flexibility is measured by assessing a college’s policies on course transfer, prior learning credit, and leave and withdrawal.
+Flexibility: Flexibility is measured by assessing a college’s policies on course transfer and prior learning credit.
 Credits earned at regionally accredited schools are most easily transferable.
 Many colleges award credit for military training and experience, and allow students to earn credit by demonstrating prior learning by taking examinations or putting together an experiential learning portfolio.
-Military students can be called to duty and may be required to pause their studies.
-Flexible schools allow their students to withdraw from courses and return to school with no financial penalties.
+Some schools are also a member of the Servicemembers Opportunity Colleges, a consortium of schools among which it is easy for veterans and military students to transfer credits.